andrewalker/wp-category-meta/readme.txt

 == Update Log ==

+1.1.1 : Fix a typo error when no meta has been configured.

 1.1.0 : Major release.
 Test and debug to be fully compatible with version 3.0.x .
 Add the new "image" type for meta.

 1.0.3 : Fix an error on the meta update method thanks to Tom Ransom for sending the fix.